 Henry and Clara Niebruegge added another 80 acres to their original 160 in 1856.
 The 1878 atlas shows a house in the approximate location of the present house.
 As you enter the old basement you can see the hand-hewn logs that were part of the substructure.
 This would have been the storm cellar and jelly cellar.

 The original part of the barn is approximately 120 years old.
 The logs on the side of the barn are remarkable.
 They are big old timbers that were hand-hewn by the Native Americans.
 Wooden pegs hold the logs together and some square headed nails are used throughout.

 Native American History

-The Niebruegge family used Manchester Native Americans to help take care of the property before the turn of the century.
+The Niebruegge family used Illini Native Americans to help take care of the property before the turn of the century.

 Folklore has it that the Native Americans wanted to be buried next to the homestead so they were buried on the east side of the house where the vegetable garden was later located.
 No bones or artifacts were ever found, but the legend lives on.

 After Henry's death, son John, improved the farm and increased its productiveness and value until it became one of the model farms of the county.